 - Radiation equipment maintenance

 - Biological aspects of radiation therapy

-In 2009, radiation therapists were required to be licensed in 33 states, reported the U.S. Bureau of Labor Statistics (www.bls.gov).
-To obtain licensure in these states, radiation therapists must complete an ARRT-approved degree program and pass a radiation therapy exam administered by the ARRT.
+The American Registry of Radiologic Technologists (ARRT) maintains a database of accredited radiation therapy programs.
+To obtain licensure, which is required in most states, radiation therapists must complete an ARRT-approved degree program and pass a radiation therapy exam administered by the ARRT.
 Licensure requirements vary by state.

 Certification from the ARRT, which is different from state licensure, is voluntary but preferred by many employers.
 To obtain ARRT certification, radiation therapists must complete an accredited program and pass the ARRT certification exam.
 The exam covers patient care, radiation therapy processes and general health care procedures.
 In addition, radiation therapists must complete clinical practices to display proficiency in patient care and radiation equipment operation.
 Radiation therapists must renew certification each year.

 The ARRT provides the most in-depth professional development opportunities for radiation therapists.
 The organization offers several publications, including an annual radiation therapy report that addresses trends and changes to the industry, as well as a certification handbook that provides information on professional requirements and standards.
-Radiation therapists can find information on networking and job opportunities, continuing education credits and professional radiation therapy research.
+Radiation therapists can find information on networking and job opportunities, continuing education credits through radiation therapy classes, and professional radiation therapy research.

 Aspiring radiation therapists can begin their training through associate's or bachelor's degree programs, with workshops sometimes being required for employment post-graduation.
 In most states, radiation therapists must also attain licensure through the ARRT.